zyedidia/knit/README.md

 # Features

 * Knit uses Lua for customization.
-This makes is possible to write reusable build libraries.
+This makes it possible to write reusable build libraries.
-* Knit has direct support for sub-builds, (compared to make, which requires you to spawn a make sub-process to perform a sub-build).
+* Knit has direct support for sub-builds (compared to make, which requires you to spawn a make sub-process to perform a sub-build).
 * Knit can automatically convert your build to a Ninja file, a Makefile, or a Shell script.